ManLikeTeetos/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type: Print the file type
-13-symbolic_link : Create a symbolic link in the current working directory 14-copy_html : Copy all html to parent directory
+13-symbolic_link : Create a symbolic link in the current working directory 14-copy_html : Copy all html to parent directory 100-lets_move : Move all files with uppercase names